 The minimum investment needed to open an account here varies depending on the program.
 At the low end, the minimum is $1,000 for a passive model portfolio in the Preferred Portfolio Services (PPS) Select program.
 At the high end, the minimum is $500,000 for an account in the PPS Select Fixed Income SMA program.
 That said, Commonwealth may waive its minimum requirements at its own discretion.

-Given that these minimums are relatively low, the great majority of Commonwealth's individual clients are not high-net-worth.
+Given that these minimums are relatively low, the great majority of Commonwealth's individual clients do not have high net worths.
 The firm’s advisors do work with high-net-worth individuals, of course, plus businesses, pension and profit-sharing plans, state and municipal government entities and charitable organizations.

 Services Offered by Commonwealth Financial Network